 - Spinal fusion: In more severe cases of herniation, spinal fusion may be necessary.
 During this procedure, vertebrae are fused using a bone graft or metal rod.

-If you are experiencing back pain and want to know more about the potential cause of your pain, Call 817-916-4685 today!.
-DFW Center for Spinal Disorders serves Fort Worth, Dallas, Irving and surrounding areas in Texas. please contact our office for more information.
+If you suffer from a herniated disc or are experiencing back pain, contact our office today at 817-916-4685.
+DFW Center for Spinal Disorders serves Fort Worth, Dallas, Irving and surrounding areas in Texas.